Density of power-free values of polynomials: Introduction

 \section{Introduction}

 In this paper we consider power-free values of polynomials $F(x_1, \cdots, x_n)$ with integer coefficients and degree $d \geq 2$.
 Put

 Our goal is to show that $N_{F,k}(B)$ satisfies an asymptotic formula provided that $F$ is not always divisible by $p^{k}$ for a fixed prime $p$, and $k$ is suitably large compared to $d$. \\ \\ The case $k = d-1$ is of particular interest.
 In the case of polynomials in a single variable, the first to establish the infinitude of $N_{F,d-1} (B)$ was Erd\H{o}s \cite{Erd}.
 His argument did not establish an asymptotic formula for $N_{F,d-1}(B)$; this had to wait until Hooley \cite{Hoo1}.
-In the two variable case, the asymptotic formula for $N_{F,d-1}(B)$ is only established in the case when $F$ splits into linear factors over some extension of $\bQ$; this was done by Hooley in \cite{Hoo3}.\\ \\ For general $k$ and $n = 1$, various authors have worked on the problem of estimating $N_{F,k}(B)$.
+In the two variable case, the asymptotic formula for $N_{F,d-1}(B)$ is only established by Hooley \cite{Hoo3} in the case when $F$ splits into linear factors over some finite extension of $\bQ$.
+In this paper we provide an asymtotic formula for $N_{F,d-1} (B)$ for any number of variables $n\geq 1$ and any square-free polynomial $F$ with degree $d\geq 5$.\\ \\ For general $k$ and $n = 1$, various authors have worked on the problem of estimating $N_{F,k}(B)$.
 The record is a theorem of Browning \cite{B2}, which asserts that the expected asymptotic formula for $N_{F,k}(B)$ holds when $k \geq (3d+1)/4$.
 The main point of our paper is to reduce the problem for general $n$ to the setting of Browning's theorem. \\

 In the case of multiple variables, most of the work has been done in the case of binary forms only.
 The asymptotic formula for $N_{F,k}(B)$ for binary forms $F$ was established for $k \geq (d-1)/2$ by Greaves \cite{Gre}, $k > (2\sqrt{2} - 1)d/4$ by Filaseta \cite{Fil}, $k > 7d/16$ by Browning \cite{B2}, and $k > 7d/18$ by Xiao \cite{X1}.
 For polynomials of more variables, Bhargava handled square-free values for discriminants of representations of some prehomogeneous vector spaces in \cite{Bha}, and Bhargava, Shankar, Wang handled the case of discriminants of polynomials in \cite{BSW}.
 Xiao handled the case of square-free values of decomposable forms in \cite{X2}.
 In fact, he obtained an asymptotic relation for $N_{F,2}(B)$ when $F$ is decomposable whenever $d \leq 2n + 2$. \\